Investing in the Future - Middlefork School

 How would construction be managed while school is in session?

-A phased approach would allow portions of the building to remain operational while new areas are completed, ensuring safety and continuity of instruction.
+A phased approach would allow portions of the existing building to remain operational while new areas are completed, ensuring safety and continuity of instruction.

 Where can residents direct additional questions?